 This course is aimed to provide students with an introduction into the research field of psychology.
 Students get acquainted to core concepts and existing domains within Psychology.
 Psychology as a scientific discipline and the interconnection between sub domains in Psychology are central issues in this course.
 Topics that will be treated include: what is psychology, biology of behaviour, sensation and perception, states of consciousness, learning and adaptation, motivation and emotion, development over the life span, personality, adjusting to life (stress, coping and health), psychological disorders, social thinking and behaviour, etc. Theory will be supported by demos, class experiments, exercises and film fragments.

-STA 101P – Quantitative Methods
+SSC 272G – Intermediate Quantitative Research Methods

+Statistics is the art of using data to make numerical conjectures about problems.
 Descriptive statistics is the art of summarizing data.
 Topics include: histograms, the average, the standard deviation, the normal curve, correlation.
 Much statistical reasoning depends on the theory of probability.
 Topics include: chance models, expected value, standard error, probability histograms, convergence to the normal curve.
-Statistical inference is the art of making valid generalizations from samples.
+Statistical inference is the art of making valid generalisations from samples.
 Topics include: estimation, measurement error, tests of statistical significance.